 This project database

-was formerly dedicated to research projects but has now been widened in scope to encompass all sanitation projects - be it research, awareness raising, market development, upscaling, pilot demonstrations etc. The new database of projects on the SuSanA platform allows you to find information for sanitation projects worldwide.
+is a database for all sanitation projects - be it research, awareness raising, market development, upscaling, pilot demonstrations etc. It contains sanitation projects of SuSanA partners and of other organisations and allows you to find information for sanitation projects worldwide.

-From early 2015 onwards, SuSanA partners will have the opportunity to add details about their projects into this database on their own.
-At this stage, the database only contains projects that are supported by the Bill & Melinda Gates Foundation but this will change soon.
+From early 2016 onwards, SuSanA partners will have the opportunity to add details about their projects into this database on their own.

 An entry in this database does not mean that SuSanA is endorsing or promoting this particular project.
 It is merely a service for anyone looking for information on projects in the field of sustainable sanitation.